lucc/khard/README.md

 khard modify -s John
 ```

 To delete it, write "remove" instead.
+Use "source", to open the Vcard file directly.

 davcontroller